What if a student applies to go abroad on a non-W&M program, but hasn't been notified of their acceptance by the Global

 - Financial Aid Paperwork (Consortium Agreement, Disbursement Form): If these do not apply to the student, they must indicate this online.

 All courses should be pre-approved if possible prior to the student's departure from campus.
 If a student does not know the exact courses s/he will take while abroad, s/he should still seek approval from the designated faculty member in each department for the courses s/he would like to take.
 The signed course approvals should be returned to the Global Education Office prior to the student's departure from campus.

 For W&M programs:

 - By applying to their chosen program through http://studyabroad.wm.edu, students going on W&M programs are automatically registered with the Global Education Office.

 When should students register with the Global Education Office?

 Here are some examples:

-A student wishing to study with an ISA program this summer would need to register online by April 10.
-A student who wants to study with USAC this fall needs to also register by April 10.
-And a student wishing to study at the American Business School in Paris next spring needs to register with Reves by November 3.
+A student wishing to study with an ISA program this summer would need to register online by April 1.
+A student who wants to study with USAC this fall needs to also register by April 1.
+And a student wishing to study at the American Business School in Paris next spring needs to register by November 5.
+However, keep in mind students should register at least four weeks before these deadlines if the non-W&M program requires approval from a W&M Global Education Advisor.

 Are late registrations possible?

 Late registrations are only possible in the week following each deadline.
 To apply for a late registration, students must complete and submit an Appeal to the Committee on Exceptions.
 Once the exception has been granted, the student must complete his/her online registration and pay a $100 late fee in addition to the standard $375 registration fee.